Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 Panama: Panama Virtual Library - Go to tab "Recursos Marinos Costeros" to find the marine litter national plan.

-Current Activities
+Activities (2020-2024)

 Air Quality Management

 Air pollution from stationary and mobile sources, such as from growing industrialization and increased vehicles on the roads, presents a serious threat to human health and the environment in CAFTA-DR countries and Panama.
-The goal of the Air Quality Management program is to strengthen design and implementation of air quality management policies and programs in this region.
+The goal of the Air Quality Management program was to strengthen design and implementation of air quality management policies and programs in this region.

 Improved air quality management will allow CAFTA-DR countries and Panama not only to better characterize and understand air pollution within their major cities from industrial processes and commercial transportation routes, but also to reduce air pollution at local and regional levels.

 EPA and its cooperative agreement partner, Battelle Memorial Institute (Battelle), in collaboration with the Pan-American Health Organization (PAHO), designed a program to enhance the capabilities of CATFA-DR countries and Panama to improve air quality.
-This program is divided in four phases:
+This program was divided in four phases:

 - Phase I: Identification of key priorities for program design.
 The priority areas identified by CAFTA-DR countries were: (1) emission inventories, (2) standards and regulations, (3) quality assurance/quality control (QA/QC), and (4) data analysis and equipment.

 - Phase II: Development and deployment of a series of four air quality webinars to address priorities identified by CAFTA-DR countries.
-Each webinar is designed to help improve the air quality programs of participating countries by providing tools, techniques, expert knowledge, and best practices.
-The general objectives of each webinar are to: 1) Strengthen participant’s ability to develop and improve the policies and practices of air quality management within their countries or organizations; and 2) Strengthen cooperation and collaboration between participating countries, organizations and individuals both within countries and with the region.
+Each webinar was designed to help improve the air quality programs of participating countries by providing tools, techniques, expert knowledge, and best practices.
+The general objectives of each webinar were to: 1) Strengthen participant’s ability to develop and improve the policies and practices of air quality management within their countries or organizations; and 2) Strengthen cooperation and collaboration between participating countries, organizations and individuals both within countries and with the region.
 The webinar materials are available on PAHO’s website, thus giving access to the information to all 39 country members.
 The PAHO website requires interested participants to create a free account and log in to access the materials.

 - Phase III: Leveraging of successes in Phases I and II by providing additional assistance and targeted support for the development of emissions inventories and strengthening the monitoring and analytical capacities of select CAFTA-DR countries and Panama.
 This phase resulted in the development of a Guia Para La Planificación de Inventarios de Emisiones (Emission Inventory Planning Guide) (pdf) (Emission Inventory Planning Guide) available in Spanish and developed by the Ministry of Environment of the Dominican Republic and shared as a model for other CAFTA-DR countries, and Panama.